domotheawsome/academic-portfolio/CS 344 -- operating systems I/README.md

+# CS 344: Operating Systems

+Introduction to operating systems using UNIX as the case study.
+System calls and utilities, fundamentals of processes and interprocess communication.

+Completed in Spring 2022.

 ## Details:

 This is a small shell clone written in C that implements a subset of features of well-known shells, such as bash.
 This program does the following: